Hristo Smirnenski: Adult years

 After entering civic life, Smirnenski became a member of the editorial board of Bulgarin, a popular newspaper, but made his living as a clerk, reporter, treasurer, editor, and proofreader.

 The period from 1919 to 1920 was a turbulent one in Sofia.
 In November 1919, Smirnenski was published in the Communist Party's weekly literary magazine Red Laughter.
 Smirnenski's humor had become more socially inclusive.
 He participated in demonstrations and rallies for causes such as requesting amnesty for convicted soldiers, and improving the material condition of workers.
 Gradually, his social affiliation became a crucial factor in his ideological views and he became a fighter for the proletariat.
 In the spring of 1920, he became a member of the Communist Youth League, and in 1921, the Bulgarian Communist Party.

 1920 was a turning point in Smirnenski's creative path.
 The communists saw his earlier creative pursuits as manifestations of the "decadent" symbolism of poetic achievements.
 According to socialist literary criticism, his first real poem was "The First of May", which was published in the May Day issue of Red Laughter.
 Smirnenski published a series of poems in the pages of Red Laughter: "Nee" (June 26, 1920), "Red Squads" (September 3, 1920), "The Street" and "Tomorrow" (September 24, 1920), "Herald of the New Day" (October 15, 1920), "Northern Lights" (October 29, 1920), "In the Storm" (January 6, 1921), "The Tempest in Berlin" (January 13, 1921), "Johan" (January 27 1921), and others.
 A few dozen of his works, representing his new aesthetic outlook, were published in Red Laughter and the party publication Workers' Newspaper.

 At the end of February 1922, the party publisher, the General Workers Cooperative Society "Liberation", printed the second and final poetry collection published during Smirnenski's lifetime - To be the Day!.
 The first printing of 1,500 copies sold out quickly.
 A few months later cooperative "Liberation" issued a second edition.
-Through this work, Smirnenski rose to be known as a talented poet with bright and well-demarcated individuality - an artist whose work was socially engaged, who was seen as a model for a new social and aesthetic class, and whose work a model of Bulgarian literature in the second decade of the 20th century.
-With the new book, Smirnenski went beyond mere political and ideological commitment and showed a selfless and fervently humanity, the dream of happiness of mankind, in his creative philosophy.
+Through this work, Smirnenski rose to be known as a talented poet with his well-demarcated individuality - an artist whose work was socially engaged, who was seen as a model for a new social and aesthetic class, and whose work a model of Bulgarian literature in the second decade of the 20th century.
+With the new book, Smirnenski went beyond mere political and ideological commitment and showed a selfless and fervent humanity, the dream of happiness of mankind, in his philosophy.
 Here was Smirnenski at his most vivid.
 With his works, Smirnenski inspired millions of people to rise up against social injustice.
-With unique lyrical style, Smirnenski sings longing for happiness and everlasting love to the people, philosophically summarized in "Herald of the New Day" - "What a divine happiness it is to be human".
+With his lyrical style, Smirnenski sings longing for happiness and everlasting love to the people, philosophically summarized in "Herald of the New Day" - "What a divine happiness it is to be human".